MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

   3. Select **G/L Account** or **Item Code** on **Sales Order**, **Sales Invoice**, **Sales Return Order** or **Sales Credit Memo** line.
   4. **TCS Nature of Collection**, **Location Code** and **T.C.A.N No.** fields should not be blank.

-### TCS to be calculated on Customer Invoice (through General Journal, Sales Journal, Sales Invoice or Sales Order)
+### TCS to be calculated on customer invoice (through general journal, sales journal, sales invoice or sales order)

 For example, invoice has been issued to customer for INR 10,000 on which 1% TCS is applicable for Nature of Collection 'Scrap'.